evanpeikon/scRNA_prediction/README.md

 Unfortunately, many exercise science studies are underpowered, lack proper controls, or suffer from limited funding, making it challenging to address these issues comprehensively.
 Another significant limitation is that most studies only measure broad end-responses to training (e.g., increases in strength or endurance) rather than examining the molecular changes driving these adaptations.

 This is beginning to change with the application of single-cell RNA sequencing (scRNA-seq) techniques in skeletal muscle and exercise research. scRNA-seq allows for the analysis of gene expression at a single-cell level, providing a granular view of how different cell types within muscle tissue respond to exercise.
 The technique is valuable because it can capture the heterogeneity in cell populations, offering insights into specific gene expression patterns and molecular pathways involved in exercise adaptations.

-However, scRNA-seq studies are still limited in scope (the specific problems they address) and breadth (the number of subjects and samples they can analyze).
+However, available scRNA-seq studies in exercise science are still limited in scope (the specific problems they address) and breadth (the number of subjects and samples they can analyze).
 A key constraint is funding, as sequencing costs rise significantly with the number of subjects and the depth of sequencing required to capture more gene expression data.
 The more genes researchers aim to measure, the more library preparation and sequencing depth is needed—driving up costs exponentially.

 ## 🧬 Project Goals
 The goal of this project is to explore whether we can predict the expression of a subset of genes in skeletal muscle cells using the expression levels of other genes as input to a predictive model.
 If successful, this approach could allow researchers to capture more samples before and after exercise with lower sequencing depth, reducing costs.
 By imputing or predicting gene expression levels, exercise scientists could gain deeper insights into the body’s adaptive responses to training.